DrianHillman/alexa-classical-study-music/README.md

+# Classical Study Music
+> An Amazon Alexa application

+Give Alexa the ability to instantly play background music that allows you to focus on studying, concentrate on your current project, or simply hone-in on the task at hand.
+For many, light classical music can help with concentration and meditation.

+Johann Sebastian Bach - Goldberg Variations, BWV 988 Complete album courtesy of the OpenGoldbergVariations.org project and performed by the wonderful Kimiko Ishizaka.

+######Music Note icon made by [Roundicons](http://www.flaticon.com/authors/roundicons) from [flaticon.com](http://www.flaticon.com) is licensed by [CC 3.0 BY](http://creativecommons.org/licenses/by/3.0/)

+> To be commented out later:

 # Audio Player Sample Project

 The Alexa Skills Kit now allows developers to build skills that play long-form audio content on Alexa devices.
 This sample project demonstrates how to use the new interfaces for triggering playback of audio and handling audio player input events.